medusajs/medusa/docs/content/plugins/analytics/segment.md

 If you want to pass additional data to Segment, pass them under the `properties` object key.

-The `SegmentServer` also provides the method `identify` to tie a user to their actions or specific traits.
+The `SegmentService` also provides the method `identify` to tie a user to their actions or specific traits.

 ### Test Custom Tracking